dimitri-nicolo/calico/_includes/v2.1/cnx-mgr-install.md

    Wait until each pod has the `STATUS` of `Running`.

-1. Apply the following manifest to set network policy that permits requests to {{site.prodname}}.
+1. Apply the following manifest to set network policy that permits requests to {{site.tseeprodname}}.

    ```
    kubectl apply -f \